promesante/accounts-api/README.md

     * [Datomic Official Tutorial](https://docs.datomic.com/on-prem/tutorial/introduction.html)
 	* [Datomic Missing Link Tutorial](https://github.com/ftravers/datomic-tutorial)

+Each of them has been an excellent tutorial for me, for its corresponding tool above.
+Hence, if you don't have experience in any of them, I'd suggest to read them before going on with this series, as we assume that level of understanding about each.

 ## Setup ##

-We will use [clj-new](https://github.com/seancorfield/clj-new): we need to add the following alias inside your `:aliases` map in  `~/.clojure/deps.edn`:
+We have used [clj-new](https://github.com/seancorfield/clj-new): we need to add the following alias inside your `:aliases` map in  `~/.clojure/deps.edn`:

 ```clojure
     ;; add this inside your :aliases map: